 Magnesium rich foods chart for kids focus and calm

-The Magnesium Fix: 7 Brain-Calming Foods That Help Kids Focus Without Meltdowns
+The Magnesium Fix: 7 Brain-Calming Foods and Easy Meals That Help Kids Focus

 Here’s something nobody talks about: one mineral deficiency can make even the most patient child act like they’ve skipped a nap and had three sodas.
 That mineral is magnesium — and most kids aren’t getting enough of it.